oven-sh/bun/README.md

 Two things:

 1. With yarn, you have to run `yarn install`.
 With Bun, you don't have to run any extra commands to install dependencies &amp; run them.
 2. Yarn Plug'N'Play [makes loading dependencies slower](https://twitter.com/jarredsumner/status/1458207919636287490) at runtime because under the hood, it uses zip files to store dependencies. zip files are not performant for random access reads.
 Today, Bun uses an ordinary folder so there is no performance hit.
-In the future, Bun will likely move to a [binary archive format](https://github.com/jarred-sumner/hop) designed for fast random access reads.
+In the future, Bun will likely move to a [binary archive format](https://github.com/jarred-sumner/hop) designed for fast random access reads (which will likely make it faster than the filesystem)

 **How is this different than what Deno does?**